Legislative violence: Maldives

 On 28 January 2024, a brawl broke out in the People's Majlis over the appointment of three cabinet members.

 Mexico

-On 1 December 2006, hours before the scheduled Oath of Office ceremony for President Felipe Calderón in the Legislative Palace, the Congress of the Union erupted in a brawl.
+On 1 December 2006, hours before the scheduled oath of office ceremony for President Felipe Calderón in the Legislative Palace, the Congress of the Union erupted in a brawl.
 The incident was broadcast on live television.
 Despite this, the ceremony took place.
 Calderón entered the Congress chamber through a back door directly onto the podium and, in a quick ceremony, took the Oath of Office amid jeers.
 Then, after singing the national anthem, which silenced the opposition for a while, he took a quick exit rather than deliver his inaugural address to Congress (the traditional follow-up to the oath-taking).

-On 27 August 2025, PRI leader Alito Moreno brawled with Senate president Gerardo Fernandez Norona (MORENA) after Moreno accused the latter of not allowing him to speak following that day's session.
+On 27 August 2025, PRI leader Alito Moreno brawled with Senate president Gerardo Fernández Noroña (MORENA) after Moreno accused the latter of not allowing him to speak following that day's session.

+On 28 May 2026, MORENA deputy Zenyazen Escobar García scuffled with PRI deputy Carlos Gutiérrez Mancilla inside the Chamber of Deputies after Gutiérrez called him a "damn stripper" and other opposition deputies accused him of being inebriated.